amberframework/docs/getting-started/routing/routes.md

 # Routes

 Routing provides you tools that map URLs to controller actions.
-By defining routes, you can separate how your application is implemented from how its URL’s are structured, Routes wire up real-time web socket handlers, and define a series of pipeline transformations for scoping middleware to sets of routes.
+By defining routes, you can separate how your application is implemented from how its URL’s are structured.
+Routes wire up real-time web socket handlers, and define a series of pipeline transformations for scoping middleware to sets of routes.

 A route connects a HTTP request to an action inside a controller.
-When your Amber application receives an incoming request for:  `GET /users/24` it asks the Amber router to match it to a controller action. it the router finds a match `get users/:id, UsersController, :index` the request is dispatched to the UsersController.index action with { id: 24 } in the params hash.
+When your Amber application receives an incoming request for:  `GET /users/24` it asks the Amber router to match it to a controller action.
+If the router finds a match `get users/:id, UsersController, :index` the request is dispatched to the UsersController.index action with { id: 24 } in the params hash.

 ### Configuring Routes